Where do you put your money when you are saving for a goal that is between one and five years out?

 HIGH-YIELD ONLINE SAVINGS ACCOUNT

-If you want a higher return than the average 0.06% APY, you might want to look at high-yield online savings accounts.
+If you want a higher return than the average 0.06% APY, you might want to look at high-yield online savings accounts, like CIT Bank Savings Builder.
 Online banks have lower overhead costs because they don't have to pay for physical branches.
 That means they can pass the savings to the consumer by offering higher rates.

 You can set up automatic deposits to make the habit of saving routine.
 It can be challenging to save money, so take the willpower to spend out of the equation by setting up weekly or monthly automatic deposits from your checking account.